tyagi-iiitv/tyagi-iiitv.github.io/index.md

   <li><b>High Dimensional Data Visualization</b> <i>(#Data Visualization)</i></li>
 </ul>

 Besides research, I like contributing to interesting Open Source Projects on Github, and writing about latest research trends on Medium.
-I have been fortunate to collaborate with professors and researchers in -- Computer Vision at Seagate, Data Visualization ([Klaus Mueller-SBU](https://www3.cs.stonybrook.edu/~mueller/), [Jian Zhao-UWAT](https://www.jeffjianzhao.com/)), Storage Systems ([Erez Zadok-SBU](https://www3.cs.stonybrook.edu/~ezk/)) and Eye Tracking ([Ayush Kumar-SBU](https://www3.cs.stonybrook.edu/~aykumar/), [Michael Burch-TU/e](http://www.profitippliga.de/index2.php)).
+Previously, I have worked at Facebook (Meta), and Seagate as a Data Science and Machine Learning Intern.
+During my undergrad, I worked at Mozilla as a Software Developer Intern.
+I completed my undergraduate in Computer Science from Indian Institute of Information Technology where I was the Salutatorian of my class.
+My Ph.D. research is funded from the NSF grant for promoting Visualization Research in Storage Systems written by me, [Prof. Klaus Mueller](https://www3.cs.stonybrook.edu/~mueller/) and [Prof. Erez Zadok](https://www3.cs.stonybrook.edu/~ezk/).
+I have also worked with [Prof. Jian Zhao](https://www.jeffjianzhao.com/) on several Human Computer Interaction projects.

 Socially, I love meeting new people and enjoy part time Fitness, Athletics and Music.
-Connect me on [Instagram](https://www.instagram.com/tyagi_anjul/)!
+Connect me on [**Instagram**](https://www.instagram.com/tyagi_anjul/)!

 <span style="color:red">**Fun Fact!**</span> **My academic lineage traces back to Isaac Newton and Galileo Galilei.
-[Here's how.]({% post_url _posts/2019-08-29-academic-lineage %})**
+[Here's how.]({% post_url 2019-08-29-academic-lineage %})**

 </div>